niktheblak/passwordhash/README.md

-# cryptcli
+# passwordhash
-CLI for bcrypt and scrypt
+CLI for creating password hashes with bcrypt and scrypt